Amma and Lord Surya, The Sun God

 If one has the eye, one can probably see Amma’s heart-lotus blooming for the Sun’s love rays!

-Amma looks into each one’s eyes in a slow scan, like wind sweeping from one end to another, binding each one to Herself, casting such loving glances.
+Amma looks into each one’s eyes in a slow scan, like wind sweeping from one end to another.
+She binds each one to Herself, casting such loving glances.
 Just like each one on the shore can find a path of light to the Sun on the water surface, each one of Amma’s children has a direct connection with Her.

 Just as we see the sea sprawling before the Sun, the Sun sees a sea of devotees gathered around Amma.
-The sea plays with the Sun just as Amma’s children interact with Amma.
+The sea plays with Lord Surya just as Amma’s children interact with Amma.

 The Sun can light up every object; he cannot light up darkness though.
 He can remove darkness, however.
-Similarly, Gurus like Amma can remove our sorrows by filling ananda (bliss) in us.
+Similarly, Gurus like Amma can remove our sorrows by filling us with ananda (bliss).

 Suryanu belakina maneyante –neenu